 Biology Placement Exam

 The purpose of the Biology Placement Exam is to determine appropriate course placement for introductory biology coursework.
-Several basic courses at Wayne State University are taught with the expectation that the student has attained a certain level of knowledge and skill in the subject.
-Since it is better to place into a lower-level course by taking an examination than to fail a higher-level course for which you are not adequately prepared, there is every reason to feel comfortable about taking a placement examination.
+Several introductory courses at Wayne State University (WSU) are taught with the expectation that the student has attained a certain level of prior knowledge and skill in the subject.
+Placement tests have been designed to ensure that you have the required prior knowledge before taking a class.
+It is better to be placed into a lower level course by an examination than to fail a higher-level course for which you are not adequately prepared.
+Prepare to do your best by reviewing the material on the web sites indicated and getting plenty of rest the night before your exam(s).

 The American College Test (ACT) or the Scholastic Aptitude Test (SAT) scores in reading, writing, and mathematics are used to determine placement into BIO 1050, 1500 or 1510.